How to File a Whistleblower Complaint

 You may file your whistleblower complaint using any of these filing options:

-1. Online - Use the Online Whistleblower Complaint Form to submit your complaint to OSHA.
+1. Online – Use the Online Whistleblower Complaint Form to automatically submit your complaint to OSHA.
 Complaints received online from employees located in States with OSHA-approved State Plans will be forwarded to the appropriate State Plan for response.
+Preferred method.

 OSHA accepts complaints in any language.
 If you need assistance, such as a foreign language interpreter, please contact your local OSHA Regional or Area Office.